Your cart is currently empty!

 Output

-ID NAME AGE ADDRESS SALARY 1 Ramesh 32 Ahmedabad 2000.00 7 Muffy 24 Indore 10000.00 6 Komal 22 Hyderabad 4500.00 2 Khilan 25 Delhi 1500.00 3 Kaushik 23 Kota 2000.00 5 Hardik 27 Bhopal 8500.00 4 Chaitali 25 Mumbai 6500.00 ORDER BY Clause on Multiple Columns
+ID NAME AGE ADDRESS SALARY 1 Ramesh 32 Ahmedabad 2000.00 7 Muffy 24 Indore 10000.00 6 Komal 22 Hyderabad 4500.00 2 Khilan 25 Delhi 1500.00 3 kaushik 23 Kota 2000.00 5 Hardik 27 Bhopal 8500.00 4 Chaitali 25 Mumbai 6500.00 Sorting Results in a Preferred Order

 One can also sort the records of a table in their own preferred order using the CASE statement within the ORDER BY clause.
 All the values are specified in the clause along with the position they are supposed to be sorted in; if the values are not given any number, they are automatically sorted in ascending order.